questions about community rules and policies

 What is STAC’s policy for absences?

 Each instructor determines their own policy for missing classes.
-Please talk to your child’s teachers for more information.
+Please talk to your child’s instructors for more information.

 What rules do students need to follow?